Digital-Preservation-Finland/dpres-ipt/README.rst

 Installation
 ------------

-Installation and usage requires Python 2.7, or 3.6 or newer.
+Installation and usage requires Python 3.6 or newer.
 The software is tested with Python 3.6 on Centos 7.x release.
-Python 2.7 support will be removed in the future.

 The following software is required for validation tools.